tejada7/spring-certification/src/main/java/com/ftm/vcp/aop/aop-concepts.md

 - Proxy: An object the AOP framework creates to implement the aspect contracts

 ## Main annotations
-- @Before advice: Advice to be run before a join point
+- `@Before` advice: Advice to be run before a join point
-- @AfterReturning advice: Advice to be run after a join point completes normally
+- `@AfterReturning` advice: Advice to be run after a join point completes normally
-- @AfterThrowing advice: Advice to be run after a join point throws an exception
+- `@AfterThrowing` advice: Advice to be run after a join point throws an exception
-- @After advice: Advice to be run after a join point regardless of the way it exits
+- `@After` advice: Advice to be run after a join point regardless of the way it exits
-- @Around advice: Advice that surrounds a join point
+- `@Around` advice: Advice that surrounds a join point

+If a class being advised implements an interface, Spring will create a jdk dynamic proxy, otherwise, a cglib.

+## Other Common Pointcut Designators
+- `within`: Limits the matching of join points to a certain type.
+- `target`: Limits the matching of join points to a specific type.
+- `bean`: Limits the matching of join points to a particular, or a set of Spring beans.